chimano/groovesync/README.md

+# groovesync

+### Setup

 In `backend/services/`, add `settings.py`

 ```python
 client_secret = '<TouchTunes API-KEY>'
 ```

-3 environment variables are needed for the database connection Add these to `activate` script in your virtual environment
+5 environment variables are needed for the database connection Add these to `activate` script in your virtual environment

 ```dosini